kevinzor/Shopkeepers/Update-Checklist.md

 	* Update the CraftBukkit version inside the 'build.gradle' file of the new module.
 	* Add an entry for the module in the root 'settings.gradle' file.
 	* Add an entry for the module in the 'build.gradle' file of the 'dist' module.
-	* Update the NMSHandler class:
+	* Update the CompatProviderImpl class:
 		* Package name.
 		* Output of #getVersionId.
 This should match the compat version (not necessarily CraftBukkit's Minecraft version).
 		* Update all NMS version specific imports and references.